facebookincubator/velox/velox/docs/functions/spark/map.rst

 .. spark:function:: map_from_entries(array(struct(K,V))) -> map(K,V)

-    Converts an array of entries (key value struct types) to a map of values.
-All elements in keys should not be null.
+    Returns a map created from the given array of entries.
+Keys are not allowed to be null or to contain nulls.
     If null entry exists in the array, return null for this whole array.::

         SELECT map_from_entries(array(struct(1, 'a'), struct(2, 'null'))); -- {1 -> 'a', 2 -> 'null'}